Teruflex Blood Bag System

 2.2.
 Prepare the blood bag following your institution's standard operating procedures.

 2.3.
-Make a loose knot in the donor tubing below the "Y" and CLIKTIP (inline closure device) unless alternate methods are used to seal the tubing at the end of collection.
+Make a loose knot in the donor tubing below the "Y" unless alternate methods are used to seal the tubing at the end of collection.

 2.4.
 Temporarily clamp donor tubing between the phlebotomy needle and the "Y".

 2.5.
 Suspend the collection bag as far as possible below the donor's arm.